flightaware/tohil/Doc/reference/intro.rst

 Introduction
 ************

-This reference describes the Tohil Python module cum Tcl package.
+This reference describes the Tohil, the Python module and Tcl package that are two great tastes that taste great together.

 Tohil provides ways to execute code and ways to exchange data between the Python and Tcl interpreters.